Aguafrommars/TheIdServer/sample/Kubernetes/README.md

 5. Test the deployment

 In a browser, navigate to https://localhost:5443.
-You should be able to log with *alice* or *bob* (pwd: Pass123$).
+You should be able to log with *alice* or *bob* (password: Pass123$).

 ### Public farm

 1. Certificates passwords

-Create a secret to store certificates files passwords.
+Create a secret to store the passwords for the certificates.

-* Update *TheIdServer-public-secrets.yaml* with your base64 encoded passwords
+* Update *TheIdServer-public-secrets.yaml* with your base64 encoded passwords.

 ```yaml
 kind: Secret